cicl-stanford/homepage/content/publication/vodrahalli2022humans.md

 # 4 -> 'Book chapter',
 # 5 -> 'Thesis'

-title = "Do humans trust advice more if it comes from AI? an analysis of human-AI interactions" date = "2022-01-01" authors = ["K. Vodrahalli","R. Daneshjou","T. Gerstenberg","J. Zou"] publication_types = ["3"]
+title = "Do humans trust advice more if it comes from AI?
+An analysis of human-AI interactions" date = "2022-01-01" authors = ["K. Vodrahalli","R. Daneshjou","T. Gerstenberg","J. Zou"] publication_types = ["3"]